Are you ready to transform your practice? Start with this Facebook Ads for Plastic Surgeons guide, it’ll skyrocket your new patient flow in no-time.

 After Clicking on “Create New Audience”, there will be a new menu that will pull up.
 You’ll want to input the location of where your clinic or hospital is located, so we can target the people around this area.

-It’s a good rule of thumb to target people anywhere from a 5-10 mile radius.
+It’s a good rule of thumb to target people anywhere within a 5-10 mile radius.
 This is typically the distance that most people will go out of their way to drive to a location.
 So, right next to the address on the right-hand side, there should be a drop-down menu for “radius in miles”.
 Go ahead and click on this and change it to “5 miles”.

 After this section comes the “Age” group and “Language” that your audience speaks and understands.
 For any medical or cosmetic procedure, it’s very important to understand the age group that this is most appropriate for.
 In the healthcare realm, any person 18 years or older is old enough to make a medical decision without a guardian.
 For this reason, the age limit has to be no less than 18 years old.

-Since cosmetic and plastic surgery is generally advertised towards women, you could have your targeted gender as a woman.
+Since cosmetic and plastic surgery is generally advertised toward women, you could have your targeted gender as a woman.
 However, men by the day have been increasing as patients for plastic surgery clinics; due to reasons such as wanting: rhinoplasty, gynecomastia, and hair transplant.
 For this reason, only, we will have this ad target all genders.

 For “Detailed Targeting” you want to leave this blank since the area that we are targeting will be comprised of a small population of the town.
 With this being said, categorizing your audience into specific qualities or interests will only lower the number of people you can reach out to.
 For your Facebook Ad objective its good to have your audience as broad as possible since you are trying to get as many people to take action on your landing page.